The $K$-theory of the Compact Quantum Group $SU_q(2)$ for $q=-1$: Introduction

 \section{Introduction}

-In the Woronowicz' theory of compact quantum groups \cite{WoronowiczCMP,WoronowiczCQG}, $q$-deforma\-tions of compact Lie groups serve as fundamental examples \cite{WoronowiczSUq2,WoronowiczTKD}.
-In the algebraic setting, Drinfel'd and Jimbo introduced $q$-deformed semisimple Lie groups \cite{Drinfeld,Jimbo}.
-In the case of compact Lie groups Rosso showed in \cite{Rosso} that the approaches of Woronowicz and Drinfel'd and Jimbo are essentially equivalent.
+In the Woronowicz' theory of compact quantum groups \cite{Woronowicz1987a,Woronowicz1998}, $q$-defor\-ma\-tions of compact Lie groups serve as fundamental examples \cite{Woronowicz1987,Woronowicz1988}.
+In the algebraic setting, Drinfel'd and Jimbo introduced $q$-deformed semisimple Lie groups \cite{Drinfeld1986, Jimbo1985}.
+In the case of compact Lie groups, Rosso showed in \cite{Rosso1990} that the approaches of Woronowicz and Drinfel'd and Jimbo are essentially equivalent.
 Since the quantum group $SU_{q}(2)$ is a fundamental example of a $q$-deformation, it attracts a great deal of attention.
-It has been studied intensively from various perspectives, with most research focusing on the case of a positive deformation parameter $q$, see for example \cite{ChakrabortyPal,DLSSVdirac}.
-In \cite{Zakrzewski}, Zakrzewski shows that $C(SU_{-1}(2))$ can be considered as a sub-$C^{*}$-algebra of $M_{2}(C(SU(2)))$.
-This indicates that the $C^{*}$-algebra $C(SU_{-1}(2))$ differs significantly from $C(SU_{q}(2))$ for $|q|<1$.
-Still, $SU_{-1}(2)$ and the quantum groups $SU_{q}(2)$ for $q<0$ behave as nicely as their companions for positive deformation parameter.
-Recently, the quantum groups $SU_{q}(2)$ for $q<0$ have attracted some attention as well, most notably because of the close relation to free orthogonal quantum groups $A_{o}(F)$ defined for $F\in GL(n,\mathbb C)$ with $F\bar{F}\in\mathbb R\cdot1$, \cite{Banicaunitary,BdRV,vDWuniversal}.
+It has been studied intensively from various perspectives, with most research focussing on the case of a positive deformation parameter $q$, see for example \cite{ChakrabortyPal2003,DabrowskiGiovanniSitarzSuilekomVarilly2005}.
+In particular, the $K$-theory for $C(SU_q(2))$ with positive parameter $q$ has been computed in \cite{MasudaNakagamiWatanabe1989}.
+Recently, the quantum groups $SU_{q}(2)$ for $q<0$ have attracted some attention as well, most notably because of the close relation to free orthogonal quantum groups $A_{o}(F)$ defined for $F\in GL(n,\mathbb C)$ with $F\bar{F}\in\mathbb R\cdot1$, \cite{Banica1997,BichonDeRijdtVaes2006,VanDaeleWang1996}.
 More specifically, we have

-by \cite[Proposition 7]{Banicaunitary}.
-In the context of recent work on the Baum-Connes conjecture for free orthogonal groups \cite{VoigtBC}, it is natural to ask for the $K$-theory of $C(SU_{-1}(2))$.
+by \cite[Proposition 7]{Banica1997}.
+In the context of recent work on the Baum-Connes conjecture for free orthogonal groups \cite{Voigt2011}, and since $SU_{-1}(2)$ is the only free orthogonal group not treated in this setting, it is natural to ask for the $K$-theory of $C(SU_{-1}(2))$.
+In order to determine $K_*(C(SU_{-1}(2)))$, we take a different approach and use Zakrzewski's \cite{Zakrzewski1991} concrete realisation of $C(SU_{-1}(2))$ as a sub-$C^{*}$-algebra of $M_{2}(C(SU(2)))$.